markus-hinsche/weakly-supervised-semseg/report.md

 Full supervision (pixel-level annotations) and weak supervision (image-level annotations) can be mixed.
 In this project, we want to investigate mixed supervision and compare it to full supervision and to weak supervision.

-## Related work

-There are methods for weakly supervised learning, e.g., some methods using class activation maps.
-This project takes an even simpler approach which only designs a loss function for weak labels.
+This project explores a simple approach which designs a loss function for weak labels.

 ## Data and Task